Pentagon: Deadly Afghan airport attack was not preventable

 Military officials said that gunfire after the blast was found to be warning shots fired by U.S. and British troops, and that no one was killed or wounded by gunshots.

-McKenzie said the investigation revealed that the ball bearings caused wounds that looked like gunshots.
+McKenzie said the investigation revealed that the five-millimeter ball bearings in the bomb caused wounds that looked like gunshots.
 He said some troops in the area fired a number of warning shots, and that led others to believe that the attack also included gunmen.

+Friday’s briefing lasted more than an hour and resembled the detailed explanations military officials gave to the families of the troops killed that day.
+It included several videos of the chaos at the gate at the time of the bombing.

+One is very brief and shows two Marines in the foreground, and deep in the background between them is a glimpse of a single person, dressed all in black.
+And then there is the sound of an explosion, and a cloud of black smoke rises from that area.
+Investigators said the bomber was likely standing on the far side of a sewage canal and was a a bit “elevated” when detonating the bomb.
+Pieces of a backpack were found.

 U.S. military officials have said all along that the U.S. forces at the gates were doing a dangerous job.
 Overall the U.S.-led coalition evacuated about 126,000 people in about three weeks, and the U.S. left Afghanistan for the last time at about midnight on Aug.
 30.